zowe/sample-node-api/README.md

 A sample node js api for finding cars and accounts for a dealership,its used here to demonstrate the steps to extend API/ML with your own rest api.

 ## Steps

-**Note**
-`Only rest api with https support can be deployed behind API/ML, make sure to enable https support in your rest api.
-`
-This sample express app, has https enabled already.

 ## PART I: Download & Build on local

 ### 1) Clone the repository, install node packages  and verify routes locally